 - registration for training, including access to RCPCH ePortfolio - this has a separate fee, as indicated on the relevant membership type page; you can add training at the same time as you apply for membership

 - examinations, including MRCPCH (membership exam) and Diploma of Child Health

 - START - the assessment for level 3 paediatric trainees.

 When you first apply for membership or change your membership type, you can pay your subscription for the remainder of the current calendar year.

-You can renew your membership each year, and we will send you a reminder letter in January.
+You can renew your membership each year, and we will send you a renewal notice in December.